workfi-tools/Grants-Program/applications/workfi_tools.md

 - Kleros, Web: https://kleros.io
 - Orange, Web: https://www.orangeprotocol.io

-Your Justice is a conflict reolving system.
-WorkFi Tools includes conflict resolving as a module as well, but it's a larger system focused on reputation.
+Your Justice is a conflict resolving system.
+WorkFi Tools includes conflict resolving as a module as well, but it's a more extensive system focused on reputation.

-Kleros' value proposition is decentralized arbitration for dispute resolving; our vision is a more general as we consider dispute resolution a part of reputation system.
+Kleros' value proposition is decentralized arbitration for dispute resolution; our vision is more general as we consider dispute resolution a part of reputation system.
 A solution like Kleros might be used as a submodule of our system.

-Orange doesn't provide means to create reputation (via voting or other means), it only helps with aggregating on-chain data to interpret facts and behavior as reputation aspects.
+Orange doesn't provide means to create reputation (via voting or other means).
+It only helps with aggregating on-chain data to interpret facts and behavior as reputation aspects.
-While theoretically this can be used for WorkFi, this makes each service that reads or modifies one's reputation to reinvent the wheel.
-We believe that ready-to-use reputation aspects and procedures for their modification will be much more helpful for the industry
+While theoretically, this can be used for WorkFi, this makes each service that reads or modifies one's reputation to reinvent the wheel.
+We believe that ready-to-use reputation aspects and procedures for their modification will be much more helpful for the industry.

 ## Team :busts_in_silhouette:

 ### Team members

 - Kir Guzenko (**team leader**, product owner, CTO, smart-contracts developer)
-- Alexander Sirach (busdev, investors relations)
+- Alexander Sirach (bizdev, IR)
 - Artem Zolochevskii (fullstack, web3, and smart-contracts developer)
 - Yakov (Iakov) Litvin (fullstack, web3, and smart-contracts developer, devops, software analyst)
 - Dmitry Eremin (backend and smart-contracts developer, QA, software analyst)